-The main reason we took a flight to Pokhara was that we were coming from Bhaktapur that was a short taxi ride behind the airport.
+The final reason we took a flight to Pokhara was that we were coming from Bhaktapur that only was a short taxi ride behind the airport.

-From Pokhara we came back by bus.
-The reason for that again was that Pokhara buses drive to Thamel where most Kathmandu hotels are.
-In Nepal you will have to think about travel times, more than somewhere else.
+Then from Pokhara we came back by bus and the reason for that was that Pokhara buses drive to Thamel where most Kathmandu hotels are.
+Traveling in Nepal you will have to consider travel times, maybe more than anywhere else.

 So I compared the buses.
-There are many companies running a daily service between Pokhara and Kathmandu.
-They all start early, around 7:30 in the morning and the journey takes the whole day, 6, 7 even 8 hours depending on how much traffic there is.
+There are many companies running daily between Pokhara and Kathmandu.
+They all start early, around 7:30 and the journey takes the whole day, 6, 7 even 8 hours depending on how much traffic there is.
 Which you can’t know in advance.

-We traveled by a Greenline bus.
-It’s the most expensive of all tourist buses, USD 25 one way.
-But they are said to have the best drivers and lowest accident rates.
-They are also known for their high quality buses that have air conditioning (not needed in winter).
+We took a Greenline bus which is the most expensive of all tourist buses, USD 25 one way.
+But they are said to have the best drivers and lowest accident rates which we appreciate.
+They are also known for their high quality buses that have air conditioning (no need for it in winter).